The Palmer Catholic Academy

 The school consists of 5 buildings, each named after a notable Catholic figure.
-Palmer House, named after the school's founder, Canon Patrick Palmer; Heenan House; Kolbe House; Mother Teresa House; and Bede House.
+Palmer House, named after the school's founder, Canon Patrick Palmer; Heenan House; Kolbe House, named after Maximilian Kolbe; Mother Teresa House; and Bede House.
 The school is a specialist science mathematics and computing college.
-The school recently received an Academy status and changed the name to "The Palmer Catholic Academy".
+The school became an Academy and changed its name to "The Palmer Catholic Academy".